Commands / Invoke-sqmRestoreDatabase

 -DatabaseName "MyDB" `

-Full + Diff + Log restore sequence (point-in-time)
+Full + Diff + Log restore sequence (point-in-time), restored as a differently-named copy on custom drives

 Invoke-sqmRestoreDatabase `